trellis-ldp/trellis/README.md

 ## Building Trellis

 In most cases, you won't need to compile Trellis.
-Released components are available on Maven Central, and the deployable applicaton can be [downloaded](https://www.trellisldp.org/download.html) directly from the Trellis website.
+Released components are available on Maven Central, and the deployable application can be [downloaded](https://www.trellisldp.org/download.html) directly from the Trellis website.
 However, if you want to build the latest snapshot, you will need, at the very least, to have Java 8+ available.
 The software can be built with [Gradle](https://gradle.org) using this command: